Multi-Award Winning Author of Six Books

 Tom Peters, Author of “In Search of Excellence”, Best-selling Book of 25 Years.

-Overview of Carol’s Books – Five Books and counting
+Overview of Carol’s Books – Six Books and counting

-Carol will have published five books as of March 2020.
+Carol will have published six books as of 2021.
 They form a set of books and are related aspects of a whole.
 Each is filled with at least 16 case stories drawn from Carol’s in-depth experience co-creating with amazing companies and leaders, significant change efforts around the world.

 Strategy Book: The Responsible Business, a Jossey Bass publication, is a strategy book.
 It focuses on how to build a powerful interface between the world inside and the world outside the company.
 You are only as effective as that membrane exchange.
 It helps one see how stakeholders are not a list of people who have a stake in the game but are a system that must be worked with for all to benefit.
 The pentad, or a moving dynamic five, is the master framework for the book.